austin-uy/officeman/README.md

 ## Getting Started
 1. Clone this repository.
 2. Go to `officeman` directory.
+3. Install gems via `bundle install`.
-3. Start the server with `rails server`.
+4. Start the server with `rails server`.
-4. Open up a browser and go to http://localhost:3000/.
+5. Open up a browser and go to http://localhost:3000/.